NOAA-PSL/graph-ufs/prototypes/ocn_only/R4/README.md

-# Ocn-only run R4
+# Ocn-only R4
-This is similar to run R3, i.e., with one IC and reorganized vertical levels, but with changes in hyperparameters.
+This is also 6h, 1IC, coarseTop configuration like R3 This is similar to run R3, but with changes in hyperparameters.
+This run directory essentially does some hyperparameter testing of the Run R3.
 Below hyperparameter changes were tested:
 1. [T1] Change gnn_msg_steps to 8 (from 16) to see if this improves the
    overfitting seen in R3.